gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Another way of closing shoes works by way of one or more webbing straps zig-zagging down the shoe and either having velcro at the top end or on a pull tab sliding along the strap.
 Every brand has their own way of implementing this sort of system, and they all have their own name for it.
-But the gist is that a narrow strap of zig-zagging webbing can reach further down the foot than a wide strap of velcro, so you get some of the benefits of a laceup shoe with some of the velcro shoe’s ease.
+But the gist is that a narrow strap of zig-zagging webbing can reach further down the foot than a wide strap of velcro, so you get some of the benefits of a lace-up shoe with some of the velcro shoe’s ease.

 #### Rand & Tensioning